 Reservation of Rights.
 Subject to the limited rights expressly granted hereunder, Gearset and its licensors reserve all right, title and interest in and relating to the Services, including all of their related Intellectual Property Rights.
 No rights are granted to Customer hereunder other than as expressly set forth herein.

 Gearset Warranties.
-Subject to the provisions of clause 9.2, Gearset warrants that (i) the Services will be provided, in all material respects, in accordance with the relevant Documentation (ii) the use of the Services and Documentation in accordance with the terms of this Agreement will not knowingly infringe any copyright belonging to any third party; (iii) it owns or otherwise has sufficient rights in the Services and Documentation to grant to Customer the rights granted herein; (iv) it has all rights, permits, licenses, qualifications and consents necessary to perform its obligations hereunder; (v) it will perform its obligations under this Agreement in a professional and workmanlike manner in accordance with generally accepted industry standards; and (vi) it shall not knowingly introduce any Virus into the Software.
+Subject to the provisions of clause 9.2, Gearset warrants that (i) the Services will be provided, in all material respects, in accordance with the relevant Documentation (ii) the use of the Services and Documentation in accordance with the terms of this Agreement will not knowingly infringe any copyright belonging to any third party; (iii) it owns or otherwise has sufficient rights in the Services and Documentation to grant to Customer the rights granted herein; (iv) it has all rights, permits, licenses, qualifications and consents necessary to perform its obligations hereunder; (v) it will perform its obligations under this Agreement in a professional and workmanlike manner in accordance with generally accepted industry standards and all laws and regulations applicable to Gearset; and (vi) it shall not knowingly introduce any Virus into the Software.

 Limits of Warranties.
-Gearset: (i) does not warrant that the Customer’s use of the Services will be uninterrupted or error-free, or that the Services and/or the results achieved by the Customer through the use of the Services will meet the Customer’s requirements (Gearset instead offers a free Evaluation Period, as set out in clause 2, for the Customer to assess the suitability of the Services for its needs); and (ii) is not responsible for any delays, delivery failures, or any other loss or damage resulting from the transfer of data over communications networks and facilities, including the internet, and the Customer acknowledges that the Services may be subject to limitations, delays and other problems inherent in the use of such communications facilities.
+Gearset: (i) does not warrant that the Customer’s use of the Services will be uninterrupted or error-free, that the Services and/or the results achieved by the Customer through the use of the Services will meet the Customer’s requirements, or that Customer’s use of the Services will comply with Customer’s own obligations under the laws and regulations applicable to Customer (Gearset instead offers a free Evaluation Period, as set out in clause 2, for the Customer to assess the suitability of the Services for its needs); (ii) is not responsible for any delays, delivery failures, or any other loss or damage resulting from the transfer of data over communications networks and facilities, including the internet, and the Customer acknowledges that the Services may be subject to limitations, delays and other problems inherent in the use of such communications facilities.